Setting-up an Enterprise Management Incentive (EMI) Share Option Scheme

 Related: Learn how you can boost your startup by following our tips.

 The employer is required to make sure that the EMI scheme is compliant with all tax legislation so that qualifying conditions for the EMI are fulfilled.
-The employer has to take into consideration what other taxes the scheme interacts with, ensure that all extra NICs charges are covered and understand what qualifies for Corporation tax relief.
+The employer has to take into consideration what other taxes the scheme interacts with, ensure that all extra NIC charges are covered, and understand what qualifies for Corporation tax relief.
 Speaking to a specialist Tax Accountant can add value to the process by making sure that you are extracting maximum benefit from the scheme setup.

-Related: Learn to claim your tax relief on employment expenses using our guide.
+Related: Learn to claim your tax relief on employment expenses using our guide.ย

-There isn’t a straightforward method to value employee shares because each company is unique.
+There isnโ€™t a straightforward method to value employee shares because each company is unique.
 As a result of which, each company may have different scheme rules and company articles that may denote different things.
 If you overvalue your shares, your employees may get penalized heavily.
-On the other hand, if you undervalue your shares, HMRC might reject your valuation.
+On the other hand, if you undervalue your shares,ย HMRC might reject your valuation.ย

-It’s prudent that you get the valuation done by either a corporate finance specialist or a recognized Chartered Accountant, as they will follow all required steps and get the required pre-approval from HMRC on the valuation to avoid any future disputes.
+Itโ€™s prudent that you get the valuation done by either a corporate finance specialist or a recognized Chartered Accountant, as they will follow all required steps and get the required pre-approval from HMRC on the valuation to avoid any future disputes.

 Timings

-Valuations may take several hours or days depending on the company’s size and what information is available in the accounts.
+Valuations may take several hours or days depending on the company’s size and what information is available in the accounts.ย

 Planning Challenges

-That’s why it’s essential that these options have clear vesting conditions that are easy to understand, implement and calculate.
+Thatโ€™s why itโ€™s essential that these options have clear vesting conditions that are easy to understand, implement, and calculate.
 The terms of the scheme should be as transparent as possible.
 Speak to your accountant to design proper communication around these schemes in order to avoid future challenges.

 Compliance with the HMRC